henrylee2cn/go-forceexport/README.md

 Needless to say, it's a scary hack, but it seems to work!

+NOTE:
-NOTE: For internal functions, if you can't get them, you can try to comment `//go:noinline` on the function
+- For internal functions, if you can't get them, you can try to comment `//go:noinline` on the function
+- Ensure that the target function is active, that is, ensure that it has been called

 ## License